ris8z/2brain/2_notes/todo/2024-09-29_thingstodo.md

 - [ ] change the defult file mangaer also when it get called by zen browser
 - [ ] images support nvim (also copy and paste into vim like obsidian)
 - [ ] spelling check plugin nvim (only in md)
-- [ ] finish the personal website and buy a domain
+- [ ] finish the personal website and buy a domain (over e c caz so 2 mesi)